The Origin and Evolution of Multiple Star Systems: Observations of Forming Multiple Systems

 Magnetic fields can greatly influence the formation of multiple systems, particularly if the field is aligned with the system angular momentum vector (see \S \ref{sec:TheoreticalModels}).
 However, magnetic field observations exist for only a few protobinary system envelopes ($\lesssim 1000$ au).
 L1448 IRS 2 is a Class 0 protobinary system with an inferred envelope magnetic field resembles an hourglass and is aligned with the system rotation axis \citep{KwonStephens2019}.
 Models indicate this field geometry enhances magnetic breaking and might produce more compact disks.
 Nevertheless, L1448 IRS 2 has a circumbinary disk \citep{TobinLooney2018}.
-Similar polarization morphologies are seen toward the envelopes or circumbinary material of the protobinaries BHB07-11 \citep{AlvesGirart2018} VLA 1623A \citep{SadavoyMyers2018}, IRAS 16293A \citep{SadavoyMyers2018a}, and BHR 71 \citep{MyersStephens2020}, although it is unclear whether the polarization uniquely traces pinched fields versus outflow cavities.
+Similar polarization morphologies are seen toward the envelopes or circumbinary material of the protobinaries Per-emb-2 \citep{CoxHarris2018}, BHB07-11 \citep{AlvesGirart2018} VLA 1623A \citep{SadavoyMyers2018}, IRAS 16293A \citep{SadavoyMyers2018a}, and BHR 71 \citep{MyersStephens2020}, although it is unclear whether the polarization uniquely traces pinched fields versus outflow cavities.
 Some protobinaries also have complex circum-multiple material.
 Theoretical studies predict that bridges of dust and gas can connect binary stars, thereby affecting their formation and accretion properties (\S \ref{sec:signatures}).
 At present, only the IRAS 16293-2422 protobinary system shows such a filament of dust and gas connecting young low-mass stars \citep[separated by $\sim 700$ au][]{Jorgensenvan-der-Wiel2016}.
 This dust bridge has relatively uniform polarization indicating a structured magnetic field \citep{SadavoyMyers2018a}, allowing gas to flow freely along the bridge.
-MHD simulations by \citet{KuffmeierCalcutt2019}, show that such features occur when binaries form at wider separations ($\gtrsim 1000$au) and migrate inward.
+MHD simulations by \citet{KuffmeierCalcutt2019} show that such features occur when binaries form at wider separations ($\gtrsim 1000$au) and migrate inward.
 If bridge features are transient, large high-resolution surveys are needed to constrain their properties and lifetimes.
+Binary interactions may also enhance the degree of bursty accretion and affect gas chemistry \citep{JorgensenKuruwita2022}.